 For reservations call, 504-259-5304 or feel free to email CaptKerry@bellsouth.net

-WHAT AN OUTSTANDING SUMMER WE’VE HAD THIS YEAR….IF YOU MISSED THE BOAT, NOW IS THE TIME TO GET ON THE BOOKS FOR THE 2017 BIG TROUT RUN!!!
-DON’T WAIT PROCRASTINATE AND GET STUCK BOOKING WITH JUST “ANY” GUIDE SERVICE.
+This Fall is off to a running start!!!!
+Fish are all over the marsh and have been for quite some time.
+Cool snaps right ahead will only make the fishing better…..if that is even possible.
+THE SMART PEOPLE ARE BOOKING RIGHT NOW FOR THE 2017 BIG TROUT RUN….
+DON’T PROCRASTINATE AND GET STUCK BOOKING WITH JUST “ANY” GUIDE SERVICE.
 Come see why we have such a repeat clientele and keep our groups coming back!
 Some people tell you about all the fish they catch…our pictures prove it.
 Look at our catches day in day out before you make your next decision!
 NO FISH NO PAY GUARANTEE!!

 Also be sure to check out our website @ www.CaptKerry.net